 With many hobbies and a growing family, my time was beginning to stretch too thin to work with a spreadsheet budget.

 So I tried looking at programs, like Mint, Quicken and Microsoft Money Sunset.

 All are OK, but they each present various issues.

 There had to be a better way.
 And then one day, I stumbled upon it.

 It’s called Tiller.

-Tiller is not about being on a farm.
-It is a financial spreadsheet app solution that will allow you to use a customized spreadsheet to budget your money and automate things, saving you time.
+Tiller is a financial spreadsheet app solution that will allow you to use a customized spreadsheet to budget your money and automate things, saving you time.

 Tiller Budget Review

 - Saves Time

 Tiller Money is an excellent option for people who enjoy using spreadsheets to budget their money.
 Tiller automates your transactions, saving you a ton of time, but still allows for you to completely customize your Tiller spreadsheet to your liking.
 It's a good starting point too for those just beginning to budget.
 You can sign up for free here.